holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 Please note that Holos 4 can be installed on a Microsoft Windows PC only.
 Mac OS will be supported in the next version.

 Launch Holos by double-clicking on the Holos desktop icon.
 Holos will ask the user to open an existing farm, create a new farm, or import a saved farm file (Figure 1).
 If there is already a saved farm in the system, the user can click **Open**.
-If there are no saved farms in the system Holos will ask the user if they want to create a **New** farm or **Import** a saved farm file (i.e., a .json file).
+If there are no saved farms in the system, Holos will ask the user if they want to create a **New** farm or **Import** a saved farm file (i.e., a .json file).
 If the user creates a new farm, they are asked for the farm name and an optional comment (Figure 2).

-Enter **"Holos 2024"** as the Name and **"Training Version"** as the Comments.
+Enter **"Holos 2024"** as the Name and **"Training Version"** in the Comments.
 Click **OK** to proceed to the next screen.

 Ensure **"Metric"** is selected as the unit of measurement type and then click the **Next** button at the bottom of the screen (Figure 3).